armadaproject/armada/docs/events_by_day.md

 We may have to replace the autoexpiration of keys with a manual job to clean things up.
 That is because when a stream `<queue>_<jobset>_<day>` is deleted, we also need to remove it from the  `<queue>_<jobset>_streams` set.
 If we simply let the stream expire, this will not occur.

-We have doubled the number of writes when inserting events as now we not only need to insert the event, but also the update the set of streams.
-I don't believe this will be an issue as though the number of writes will be doubled, the extra amount of data will be trivial.
-If this does become a problem we can probably batch the writes to (hopefully) enable many events in the same jobset being written in a single call.
+We have now added an extra read when inserting events as now we not only need to insert the event, but also read the set of streams.
+I don't believe this will be an issue as reading the swet should be cheap compared to the cost of writing the (much larger) events.

-We have marginally increased the number of reads.
+We have marginally increased the number of reads when users subscribe.
 Specifically:
 * There are n+1 extra reads at the start of a event request where we need to determine the streams and their offses; n is the number of streams.
 Given that the common case is for a subscription to start immediately, most of the time n will be 1 and so this should be inconsequential.
 * For jobsets that span multiple days there will be a period between midnight and the first event of the day where every poll will be at least 2 requests (one request to